HannahBurgoyne/HannahBurgoyne/README.md

 ### Hi there 👋
-I'm a software developer looking for my next opportunity.
-I recently graduated from Dev Academy Aotearoa, where I learnt to build fullstack software applications in a simulated Agile work environment.
+I'm a software and iOS developer looking for my next opportunity.
+In 2023 I graduated from Dev Academy Aotearoa, where I learnt to build fullstack software applications in a simulated Agile work environment, and I recently completed an internship at Trade Me where I worked on B2B fullstack software within Jobs.

 Problem solving has always been at the heart of everything I do.
 During my six years in the arts I learnt to find creative solutions for numerous requests, ranging from self-learning HTML and CSS to customise websites, to debugging audiovisual technologies for immersive art installations.
 In 2023 I decided to take the plunge into coding after many years of interest in tech and self-guided evenings at home learning JavaScript, and I’ve been hooked ever since.

-I’m now hugely passionate about building fullstack applications, collaborating with other developers, learning new programming languages and frameworks, and sharing my knowledge.
+I’m now hugely passionate about building fullstack and mobile applications, collaborating with other developers, learning new programming languages and frameworks, and sharing my knowledge.
 I thrive in fast-paced, challenging environments and can’t wait to contribute value to a development team!

 ------------

 ### 🔭 I’m currently working on
-Building my first mobile app, using React Native on the frontend and .NET on the backend!
+Building my first iOS app using Swift on the frontend and .NET on the backend!
 I'm excited to dive into these new technologies.

 ### 💬 Ask me about
-My final group project at Dev Academy!
-I had a blast collaborating with my team, and embraced the struggle of stretching my knowledge even further with Auth0, Multer, and many-to-many relational databases.
+My recent internship!
+It was amazing to work at Trade Me and I learned tons about working with Microsoft .NET Core and TypeScript in an object oriented way.

 ### ⚡ Fun fact
 I once got to swim with seals out at Tutukaka - I can confirm they play just like dogs!